Lisa-Ho/year-in-sports/README.md

 # My Year in Sports

 A streamlit app that allows you to created your own poster from all your Strava activities.
+Try it out [here](https://year-in-sports.streamlit.app/)

 <img src="https://github.com/user-attachments/assets/8006efc9-d6db-486f-b57b-ef0d12df1fa5" width="600">